hannesbraun/halkara/README.md

 # Halkara

-Halkara is a simple command line utility to play the tracks that are currently trending on Audius.
+Halkara is a simple command line utility to play content on Audius.

 ## Usage